danielsiwiec/leanoverboard.com/_posts/2014-12-22-cucumberoptions-with-gradle.md

 test {systemProperties = System.properties}
 {% endhighlight %}

-It took me a couple hours to figure it out, so here ya go!
+Now you can use just do:

+{% highlight bash %}
+gradle -Dcucumber.options="..." test
+{% endhighlight %}

+and the options will be applied properly.

 If you have multiple test tasks, you can also do it in one stab:

-{% highlight groovy %}tasks.withType(Test) {systemProperties = System.properties}{% endhighlight %}
+{% highlight groovy %}
+tasks.withType(Test) {systemProperties = System.properties}
+{% endhighlight %}

-For a full working example check out my <a href="https://github.com/danielsiwiec/cucumber-java-skeleton">fork</a> of cucumber-java-skeleton, adding gradle support.
+For a full working example check out my [fork](https://github.com/danielsiwiec/cucumber-java-skeleton) of cucumber-java-skeleton, adding gradle support.